michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 An increase in demand led to growth in capital but not growth in yield.
 While token appreciation is an important part of the returns equation for early holders, the trading yield needs to be competitive with other cash flow generating assets for the project to be sustainable long term.
 That’s why a DCF that only considers growth in exchange volume doesn’t paint the full picture.

 > Token capital returns exist on a separate risk-reward axis from trading yields.
-In the former, an investor is betting on growth in demand for the platform vs. the possibility of growth falling off.
+In the former, an investor is betting on growth in demand for the platform vs. the possibility of growth declining.
 In the latter, stakers are betting on a yield sufficient for the risk of assuming trader debt.

 So if a raw increase in demand for the network doesn’t move the needle on yield, what does?
-The operative metric is something we’ll call `trading velocity`.
+The operative metric is something we can call `trading velocity`.

 **For each dollar of liquidity minted to the network, how many times a year does it generate fees?**

 So how do we estimate velocity?
 Synthetix Exchange has been around for almost exactly a year, making it easier to build a simple model for trading velocity.
-The values in green are real and the values in blue are my assumptions.
-The takeaway here is that one dollar of liquidity turned over about 26 times in the past year, controlling for inorganic activity from front-running bots.
+The takeaway from the exhibit below is that one dollar of liquidity turned over about 26 times in the past year, controlling for inorganic activity from front-running bots.
 Said another way, the network’s liquidity enters and exits an average of 13 trades per year.

 To estimate the run-rate velocity, I've increased my estimate for historical velocity by 25% to account for the fact that the network’s liquidity has been underutilized in year 1.
 This is most evident in the fact that the sUSD peg has struggled to maintain parity with other USD stablecoins.
+(The values in green are real and the values in blue are my assumptions.)

 > In fact, the best metric we have for knowing whether the network is at capacity is the status of the peg.
 If it’s below $1, the network is underutilized.
 If it’s above $1, the market will bid up the price of SNX and stakers will mint more liquidity, pressuring the spot back down to $1.

 <img class="blog-img" src="/docs/assets/eth-collateral/run-rate-velocity.png">

-With the trading velocity in hand, we can estimate what the current run-rate yield is for SNX.
-Under our assumptions for C-Ratio, velocity and fees, it’s *only* about 1.3% annualized.
+With the trading velocity in hand, we can estimate what the current run-rate yield is for SNX. **This is the annual return that stakers will expect in exchange for taking the other side of *every* trade.**

+Under our assumptions for C-Ratio, velocity and fees, the run-rate yield is only about 1.3% annualized.
 Because 32.6x is a very rough estimate, I’ve included a range to gauge the effect of higher or lower velocity,

 <img class="blog-img" src="/docs/assets/eth-collateral/current-trading-yield.png">